My Philosophy and Approach in Therapy

 My Philosophy

-• The process of unconsciously lying to ourselves about something that is true and real in our life.
-Lying will create the symptoms that lead to Depression/Anxiety.
-Depression/Anxiety remains in place until we reach acceptance of what is true and real in our lives.
+The process of unconsciously lying to ourselves about something that is true and real in our life.
+Self-Deception causes emotional pain, and it is the sufficient ingredient in creating Depression/Anxiety.
+This process fuels itself until we reach acceptance of what is true and real in our lives.

 If you resolve these two processes, the Depression/Anxiety will have no further reason to exist and will typically vanish.